everythingishacked/Truthsayer/README.md

 Optional flags:

 - `--help` - Display the below options
-- `--input` - Choose a camera, video file path, or screen dimensions in the form {x y width height} - defaults to device `0`
+- `--input` - Choose a camera, video file path, or screen dimensions in the form `x y width height` - defaults to device `0`
 - `--landmarks` - Set to any value to draw overlayed facial and hand landmarks
 - `--bpm` - Set to any value to include a heart rate tracking chart
 - `--flip` - Set to any value to flip along the y-axis for selfie view